-- If the notes are not called and the Ending Value is less than the Threshold Value, you will lose more than 45%, and possibly all, of the principal amount. - Your investment return is limited to the return represented by any Contingent Coupon Payments, and may be less than a comparable investment directly in the Underlying Stock.
-You will not be able to participate in any increase in the Underlying Stock. - You may not receive any Contingent Coupon Payments. - If the notes are called, you will be subject to reinvestment risk, and your ability to receive Contingent Coupon Payments over the term of the notes will be limited. - Your return on the notes may be less than the yield you could earn by owning a conventional fixed or floating rate debt security of comparable maturity. - Payments on the notes are subject to our credit risk, and actual or perceived changes in our creditworthiness are expected to affect the value of the notes.
+- Depending on the performance of the Basket as measured shortly before the maturity date, you may lose up to 100% of the principal amount. - Your investment return is limited to the return represented by the Contingent Coupon Payments (with Memory) and may be less than a comparable investment directly in the Basket Stocks.
+You will not be able to participate in any increase in the Market Measure or any Basket Stocks. - Changes in the prices of one or more of the Basket Stocks may be offset by changes in the prices of one or more of the other Basket Stocks. - You may not receive any Contingent Coupon Payments (with Memory). - If the notes are called, you will be subject to reinvestment risk, and your ability to receive Contingent Coupon Payments (with Memory) over the term of the notes will be limited. - Your return on the notes may be less than the yield you could earn by owning a conventional fixed or floating rate debt security of comparable maturity. - Payments on the notes are subject to our credit risk, and actual or perceived changes in our creditworthiness are expected to affect the value of the notes.
 If we become insolvent or are unable to pay our obligations, you may lose your entire investment.